 Kalaloch’s Eco-Friendly Commitment

 Every room has a walking stick in it to encourage you to head outdoors and explore Olympic’s incredible rainforests, alpine meadows and beachside tidal pools.
 Encouraging you to use your feet instead of your car is part of the lodge’s eco-friendly goals.
-It aims to reduce its greenhouse gas emissions by 50 percent by 2020 through its energy-efficient appliances and education initiatives related to climate change, alternative transportation and energy conservation (like turning off the lights in your room when you are not there).
+It successfully reduced its greenhouse gas emissions by 40 percent by 2020 through its energy-efficient appliances and education initiatives related to climate change, alternative transportation and energy conservation (like turning off the lights in your room when you are not there).
+The lodge also has several universal electric vehicle charging stations for you to charge your electric vehicle.

 Stay at Kalaloch Lodge